nandrews0424/ui-typeahead/README.md

 #ui-typeahead

-Typeahead control that handles the commonly needed functionality:
+Typeahead control that handles the common typeahead functionality by the following:

-- Expects the page to provide `ui-typeahead-item` entries that
+- Captures and debouncing user input per the `debounce` attribute
+- Allows keypress and click navigation and selection of provided child `ui-typeahead-item` elements
-- Emits a debounced `inputChange` event that can be handled by the containing page/control to retrieve the data
+- Publishes two events, `inputChange` that the containing page can use to retrieve the relevant data and template in the `ui-typeahead-items`, and `change` which fires when the selected item changes
-- Binds the provided `results` and renders the provided result items
-- Emits an `change` when the selected item is changed
-- Handles keypresses for navigating through the items